UNOTeaching/project-python-sudoku/README.md

 Time         : 0.014s (Solving: 0.00s 1st Model: 0.00s Unsat: 0.00s)
 CPU Time     : 0.014s
 ```
-We can use the parsing and formating functions that we develop in the previous questions.
+We can use the parsing and formatting functions that we developed in the previous questions.
 The only thing that we need to do is to modify the solver to output the solution in the required format.
 You can check your implementation by running
 ```bash
 python autograder.py --question=4
 ```